Photon-Mediated Hybridization and Dissipative Transport in a Cavity-QED Ring-Acceptor Architecture: Collective mode operators and transfer efficiency derivation

-We consider the time evolution of operator averages using Eq.~(\ref{eq:eomexp}).
+where $\Tr$ represents the trace operation.
 As we are interested in the time evolution of the populations, we first consider $\langle a^\dagger a\rangle$, the average number of excitations on the acceptor, which, because the acceptor is a 2-LS, is equivalent to the probability that the acceptor is excited.
 By substituting $\langle a^\dagger a\rangle$ in Eq.~(\ref{eq:eomexp}), we obtain

 We obtain a set of coupled equations for the time evolution of the population expectation values as follows

 where $\delta=\omega_p-\omega_d$ and $\Delta=\omega_a-\omega_d$.
 We have used the following anti-commutation relations